adata111/Dr_Groot/README.md

 ## Dr Groot

-The application aims to help the user to take better care of garden plants​ This involves diagnosing the plant disease by capturing and analyzing an image of the affected plant​ Created as a part of IIIT-H Ecell Summer up 2021.
+The application aims to help the user to take better care of garden plants.
+This involves diagnosing the plant disease by capturing and analyzing an image of the affected plant.
+This was the winning submission at IIIT-H Ecell Summer up 2021.
 Frontend has been coded in React Native and backend using Flask and the database used is MongoDB.

 ### How to run: